Documentation

 Approvals

 On the Hornbill platform, an Approval is a special type of human task, specifically tailored to obtain approval or authorization within a workflow orchestration.
-These differ from general human tasks that are completed by a single individual, Approvals often involve more than one person, can require consensus and can better deal with the complexities of individual availability and authority levels.
+These differ from general human tasks that are completed by a single individual.
+Approvals often involve more than one person, can require consensus, and can better deal with the complexities of individual availability and authority levels.

 Approvals not only possess a more defined set of outcomes but also offer additional functionality to facilitate approval through voting, consensus weighting, or individual authority.
 This enables a more versatile and adaptive approach to securing approval in various situations.